 The recorder virtuoso Genevieve Lacey, performed her solo set with such sensual concentration that the individual pieces she was presenting – almost all specially composed for her – seemed to fuse together as a single work.
 With pieces such as Fausto Romitelli’s Seascape and her own en masse, Lacey constructed a space in real-time and allowed the audience to drift within it, gently pulling the audience into its depths, guiding our attention to certain obsessively-worked sounds. … The festival closed with a Sunday morning improvised set by Lacey and Ambarchi.
 Their continuous, softly spoken playing, moving within clearly defined harmonic limits, was transcendent.
 With each breath, a long, rich tone.
 With each tone, increasing affinity with the quality of the sounds.
 With this affinity, an uncoupling of the mind from the senses.

 Imagine lying in a field listening to a shakuhachi playing an ancient Buddhist koan.
 Or teaming up with a violin for a traditional Chinese folk song.
 Or, what the hell, adding koto and double bass to play Pachelbel’s Canon and Mussorgsky’s Pictures at an Exhibition.
 Imagine.
-That is what an entire community has done, with the gentle leadership of Four Winds artistic director Genevieve Lacey. … In her final festival (she hands over to Paul Kildea for 2014) Lacey has brought virtuosos of the classical world, local artists, keen amateurs and passionate audiences to a place where music has no boundaries and imagination knows no bounds. … Lacey’s two days of ”what if?” music revelled in unusual instrument combinations and subversive reimaginings of old favourites. … But it also pushed beyond the strangely familiar and into the uncharted ground of new commissions. … Lacey and her magic flute move on but she leaves behind a flourishing tradition of opportunistic programming and can-do creativity supported by an inspiring community.
-Kildea has a tough act to follow.
+That is what an entire community has done, with the gentle leadership of Four Winds Artistic Director Genevieve Lacey. … In her final festival, Lacey has brought virtuosos of the classical world, local artists, keen amateurs and passionate audiences to a place where music has no boundaries and imagination knows no bounds. … Lacey’s two days of ”what if?” music revelled in unusual instrument combinations and subversive reimaginings of old favourites. … But it also pushed beyond the strangely familiar and into the uncharted ground of new commissions. … Lacey and her magic flute move on but she leaves behind a flourishing tradition of opportunistic programming and can-do creativity supported by an inspiring community.

 Sydney Morning Herald